bonifield/splunk_on_security_onion/README.md

 - Image = official term for a compiled binary file
 - Subject_* = the one performing the action in question; the account requesting a logon (service, user, etc) but NOT the actual account logging on
+- Affected_* = rollup of account names and security IDs that would be otherwise affected by the subject account (targets, new logons, etc).
+Examples of affected accounts would be the actual user being logged on by SYSTEM (the subject), or a user account having a password reset.
 - Target_* and User_* = the one being acted upon by the Subject
 - New_Logon_* = the account for whom the new logon was created, i.e. the account logged on